seanpowell/docs/source/API_Reference/Customer_Subuser_API/subusers.md

       <tr>
          <td>username</td>
          <td>Yes</td>
-         <td>Must be in email format, not more than 100 characters, cannot be alreadytaken and cannot contain SendGrid.com in the domain name</td>
+         <td>Must be in email format, not more than 100 characters, cannot be already taken and cannot contain SendGrid.com in the domain name</td>
-         <td>This is the new username we will be authenticating with our SMTPservers *and* to access our site.
+         <td>This is the new username we will be authenticating with our SMTP servers *and* to access our site.
 This update takes effect immediately</td>
       </tr>
    </tbody>
 </table>